GramThanos/StrongMonkey/README.md

 ## About

-This library was developed by [GramThanos](https://www.linkedin.com/in/gramthanos/) in collaboration with the [Systems Security Laboratory](https://ssl.ds.unipi.gr/) at Department of Digital Systems at [University of Piraeus](https://www.unipi.gr/).
+This project was developed by [GramThanos](https://www.linkedin.com/in/gramthanos/) in collaboration with the [Systems Security Laboratory](https://ssl.ds.unipi.gr/) at Department of Digital Systems at [University of Piraeus](https://www.unipi.gr/).

 ---